-When we throw away food, it’s not frugal living at all – we waste precious food.
-We also waste precious resources that are used to produce these foods, including:
+When we throw away food, we’re not just wasting our food.
+Do you know we’re also wasting our precious resources that are used to produce these foods like

 -1.8 billion pounds of nitrogen fertilizer

-These strategies will soon sort out the common food-wasting habits that you might not be aware of.
-Give these frugal living ideas a try and see which ones work best for you.
+My strategies will sort out the common food-wasting habits you might not be aware of.

-1. Be frugal – buy one less meal than what you usually budget for.
+#1 Buy one less meal than what you usually budget for

-Use creativity to cook with what’s left in the kitchen.
+#2 Use creativity to cook with what’s left in the kitchen

 So, give your creative side a chance.
 You never know what inspired dish you can whip up with what you have in the kitchen.
 Innovation is inspired by desperation!

-3. Be frugal – buy more non-perishables, especially those on specials, to save more money.
+#4 Buy more non-perishables, especially those on specials, to save more money

 Stock up your pantry with cans, grains and pasta.
 As long as you keep them cool and dry in the pantry, they last pretty long.